MezbanS/Revenue-Insights-Hospitality-Domain/README.md

 4. Week 29 recorded the highest revenue among all, which is 139.7 Million

-5. Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+5. Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.

-6.Elite type rooms has the most booking and as well higher cancellation rate
+6. Elite type rooms has the most booking and as well higher cancellation rate